lorin1999/pet/README.md

 ## No idea what Python is yet?

 If you have no idea about Python yet, I recommend reading the [official Tutorial](https://docs.python.org/2/tutorial/).
-If you rather watch a video, [Jessica McKellar made made a good Introduction](https://www.youtube.com/watch?v=rkx5_MRAV3A)
+If you rather watch a video, [Jessica McKellar gave a good introduction](https://www.youtube.com/watch?v=rkx5_MRAV3A)

 ## Sections (not really ordered yet)